rmattila/rmattila.github.io/publications.md

 Here is a list of my publications:

+* Robert Mattila, Vikram Krishnamurthy and Bo Wahlberg, [*Recursive Method of Moments Identification of Hidden Markov Models using Convex Optimization*](/public/poster_ernsi2015.pdf).
+Poster at the 2015 Workshop of the European Research Network on System Identification (ERNSI), September, Varberg, Sweden.

 * Robert Mattila, Vikram Krishnamurthy and Bo Wahlberg, *Recursive Identification of Chain Dynamics in Hidden Markov Models Using Non-Negative Matrix Factorization*.
 In 54th IEEE Conference on Decision and Control, Osaka,